 Filled with trendy shops, boutiques, restaurants, and cafes, the Ximending area is where young Taiwan goes to shop and kill time.
 If you’re traveling to Taipei to go shopping, then you’ll probably be spending a lot of time here.

 We stayed in Ximending on our last trip and the place was always buzzing with activity no matter what time of day it was, kind of like Myeongdong in Seoul.
 It’s especially fun at night on weekends when young Taiwan flocks to the area to party.
 The atmosphere is electric.

 9. Take a Cooking Class

 Taking a cooking class on a trip is fun.
-We’ve done it in Bali, Hoi An, Chiang Mai, and Phuket, and we’ve enjoyed every single one of them.
-It’s just a fun, hands on way of getting to know the local cuisine.
+We’ve done it in Bali, Hoi An, Chiang Mai, Phuket, Tokyo, and Puebla and we’ve enjoyed every single one of them.
+It’s just a fun, hands-on way of getting to know the local cuisine.

 10. Catch and Grill Your Own Shrimp

 This is one of the quirkier things you can do in Taipei but it’s also one of the most fun.